TS-BigData/Common/README.md

 # Common
-THis is the core repo with basic stuff
+This is the core repo with basic stuff.

+To get people started with git operations etc.,